Q-Flow: Generative Modeling for Differential Equations of Open Quantum Dynamics with Normalizing Flows: Solving Open Quantum Dynamics with Q-Flow

 \subsection{Q-Flow representation: Flow-based Generative Models of Q function}

 One important feature of our work is to represent the Q function with off-the-shelf flow-based generative models.
-Thus, our work is distinguished from the previous works~\citep{PhysRevLett.122.250503,PhysRevB.99.214306,PhysRevLett.122.250502,PhysRevLett.122.250501} that represent the high dimensional complex-valued density matrix using customized neural networks.
-There are several advantages of our approach.
-Firstly, we do not need to work with complex-valued functions, which could be complicated by the sign structure problem~\citep{westerhout2020generalization}.
-Secondly, Q-Flow is natural for systems with continuous degrees of freedom.
-Thirdly, Q-Flow allows normalized probability modeling with exact sampling, which is important for solving high dimensional probabilistic PDEs with the stochastic Euler method.
+This distinguishes our work from previous works~\citep{PhysRevLett.122.250503,PhysRevB.99.214306,PhysRevLett.122.250502,PhysRevLett.122.250501} that represent the high dimensional complex-valued density matrix using customized neural networks.
+There are several advantages of our approach: i) we do not work with complex-valued functions, which could be complicated by the sign structure problem~\citep{westerhout2020generalization}. ii) Q-Flow is natural for systems with continuous degrees of freedom. iii) Q-Flow allows normalized probability modeling with exact sampling, which is important for solving high dimensional probabilistic PDEs with the stochastic Euler method.

 \paragraph{Normalizing Flows.} Normalizing flows are generative models for continuous probability distributions that provide both normalized probabilities and exact sampling---making them ideal for modeling the continuous Q function in our approach.
-Normalizing flows transform a simple initial density $p_X$ (often a unit normal distribution) to a target density $p_Y$ (i.e.\ the distribution that we want to model) via a sequence of invertible transformations~\citep{dinh2014nice,rezende2015variational}.
+Normalizing flows transform a simple initial density $p_X$ (often a unit-normal distribution) to a target density $p_Y$ (i.e.,\ the distribution that we want to model) via a sequence of invertible transformations~\citep{dinh2014nice,rezende2015variational}.
 The invertible transformations are usually parameterized by an invertible neural network architecture $y = f_\theta(x)$ with $x\sim p_X$ and $y\sim p_Y$.
 The target probability density is then given by

 Many choices of $f_\theta$ are available, including affine coupling layers (RealNVP)~\citep{dinh2017density}, continuous normalizing flows (CNF) \citep{grathwohl2018scalable}, and convex potential flows (CP-Flow)~\citep{huang2021convex}.
 While RealNVP is the simplest to implement, affine coupling layers are less expressive than CNFs or CP-Flows, which are provably universal density estimators~\citep{huang2021convex}.
-In addition, because of Equation \ref{eq:QtoRho}, we would like our flow to be infinitely differentiable which are satisfied by the above flow architectures.
+Because of Equation \ref{eq:QtoRho}, we would like our flow to be infinitely differentiable, which is satisfied by the above flow architectures.

 \begin{theorem} For a Q function from a given density matrix $\rho$, there exists a universal approximation with a Q-Flow representation. \end{theorem}